Home Assistant: Monitor Proxmox with Glances

 If you install the Glances add-on inside the HAOS VM, it won’t have access to the physical hardware sensors.
 So that’s why we are installing Glances on the Promox server itself and just use the Glances Integration to pull in the data.

-Note: There is a Proxmox Integration in Home Assistant.
+There are two Proxmox add-ons for Home Assistant.
 This is complimentary to the Glances Integration.
-The Promox integration doesn’t display all the CPU temperature sensors and a number of other sensors, but it does show VMs, LXC containers, etc. So I recommend using both.
+The Proxmox integrations don’t display all the CPU temperature sensors and a number of other sensors, but it does show VMs, LXC containers, etc. I suggest using the HACS Proxmox integration, as unlike the official Proxmox integration, it will allow you to control various aspects of the Proxmox host such as restarting VM, rebooting, etc.

 Glances Installation

 1. In the Proxmox web UI click on your physical server in the left pane, then click on Shell in the middle pane.
-Enter the following command:
+Note: If you are using Proxmox VE 8.0 (based on Debian bookworm), you need to run the “rm” command below or Glances will not install.
+This command will not affect the operation of Proxmox VE 8.0.

 curl -L https://bit.ly/glances | /bin/bash